 A: Yes!
 It's actually a great idea to see the colors in person before you order.
 Email me or message me on Etsy and I can mail you some samples.
-There is a small fee that covers the shipping and supplies.

 Q: What do you use for shipping and how long does that take?

 A: For smaller items I use USPS First Class or Priority Mail.
 For larger items I use either Standard Post or FedEx ground shipping.
 I check the prices to see what is the best deal and pass that savings on to you.
 FedEx takes up to 5 business days.
 Standard Post can be up to 9 days.
 For international shipping I use USPS First Class International for items weighing less than 4 pounds and Priority Mail International for everything else.
 Those usually arrive in about a week, but can be up to 3 weeks, depending on where you live.

 If you live in the Bay Area, I can give you a coupon code for free shipping and we can arrange a pickup or delivery.
 Also contact me if you live elsewhere on the west coast, because I might be able to discount your shipping, too.

 Q: Do you offer discounts for large or wholesale orders?